xsuite/xsuite/docs/gettingstarted.rst

 Getting the machine model
 -------------------------

 The first step to perform a tracking simulation consists in creating or importing the lattice description of a ring or a beam line.

-This is done with the Xline package, allows:
+This is done with the Xline package, which allows:

  - creating a lattice directly in python script
  - importing the lattice from a MAD-X model